Skip to main content

 • Credential: Use delegate-based authentication (no key required)

-Step 7: Test the Connection
+Step 8: Test the connection

-Verify the delegate is connected and healthy
+Verify the delegate is connected and healthy.

 Add Service Account to pipeline step group

-Best Practices
+Best practices

 • Use keyless authentication for production workloads

-• Follow least-privilege IAM principles
+• Follow least-privilege IAM principles (grant only required roles)

 • Avoid storing service account keys